mannuking/TubeScope/README.md

 pip install -r requirements.txt
 Use code with caution.
 content_copy
+Make sure you have these dependencies in the file

+ google-api-python-client
+ google-generativeai
+ matplotlib
+ pandas
+ plotly
+ python-dotenv
+ youtube-transcript-api
 Obtain & Set Up API Keys:

 Get API keys for Google Gemini Pro and YouTube Data API v3 from the Google Cloud Console.